radiojhero/canvas-equalizer/CONTRIBUTING.md

     a really short period of time, but enough to be perceptible in some systems and therefore to have me debounce `updateFilterOnDrag` to atenuate this;
 -   There's no accessibility at all but for the bottom-right menu;
--   If the repository is in an NFS folder or a VM, chances are Webpack won't be able to properly watch file changes when running `npm start`; as such, pass `--env.poll` to the command so Webpack is instructed to manually poll file changes (e.g. `npm start -- --env.poll=1000`).
 -   Needs test suites!
 What a shame... orz